Adrian-Garcia/Python-Algorithms/interviews/meta/productArchitecture/guide.md

         - Not store media at max resolution, cap it to a maximum
         - Compress files that are not used after x ammount of time
         - Use asyncronous functions to process data while user is doing something else
+        - Use pagination to not fetch all information at once, only what is needed/requested

 6. Describe key functionalities
     - Main functionalities need to be highly described